gadese/Kaggle_Competitions/digit-recognizer/README.md

+# Digit recognizer
-# This digit recognizer uses a simple CNN using Tensorflow.
+This digit recognizer uses a simple CNN using Tensorflow.
 It also implements a One vs Rest classifier using sklearn for comparison.